 Fleas are the bane of any dog owner’s life.
 Not only will fleas irritate your dog and cause excessive scratching, once they get into your house, but they also lay their eggs in your furniture, carpet, and anywhere else they can access.

-The good news is that there are plenty of ways to treat fleas on dogs naturally without resorting to pesticides and other chemicals.
+We recommend following the advice of your veterinarian, but if you’re set on a natural approach, the good news is that there are plenty of ways to treat fleas on dogs naturally without using chemical treatments.
 If you’re wondering how to get rid of fleas on dog hair, dog skin, from inside your home, and even out in the garden, read on to discover top 30 tips on treating fleas at home using all-natural ingredients.

 If your dog is scratching and you think it’s flea related, there’s plenty of flea home remedies for dogs to choose from.
 Whether you’re looking for a home-made collar, comb, dip, scrub, or something else, we’ve got plenty of ways to treat fleas on dogs without using any chemicals.

 Washes, Sprays, Dips, and Rubs

 Some essential oils make for excellent flea remedies for dogs.
 Citronella, eucalyptus, peppermint, tea tree, and rosemary will all naturally repel fleas.
 If your dog doesn’t mind a spray bottle, dilute a few drops of your chosen essential oil into a 300ml-400ml of water and spray directly onto your dog’s coat.
 It’s important to know that a number of essential oils, like tea tree oil, can be very toxic to pets unless it is diluted appropriately (.1%-1%) – learn more here.
 Do not apply a homemade essential oil solution to your pet until you have confirmed its safety at an authoritative source like petmd.com and spoken with your vet.